 - OAB Commentary: In parallel with the Community Review, the OAB is invited to provide an expert commentary on the adoptability of the Recommendation.
 In the absence of an OAB commentary, the Secretariat may compile an adoption report, which answers the following questions:

 - Who has been (or is in the process of) adopting this output?

 - Who else (i.e. what other organisations) do the adopters think may find this useful?

 - Does this output help further the RDA mission?

-- Council review: Council reviews the adoption report and community responses, and detects the presence or absence of consensus.
+- Council review: Council reviews the OAB commentary or adoption report, as well as the community responses, and detects the presence or absence of consensus.
 In the case of consensus, Council endorses the outputs as RDA Recommendations.